canada-ca/design-system/feedback/about-page-feedback.md

        <img src="/images/urgent-help-en.png" class="img-responsive" alt="2b.
 Optional view after selecting No with contact option.
 Text version below:" />
        <details>
          <summary class="wb-toggle" data-toggle="{&quot;print&quot;:&quot;on&quot;}">Image description: Optional view after selecting "No" with contact option</summary>
-         <p class="mrgn-tp-md">After interacting with the “No” button in, a text entry screen will replace the prompt.</p>
+         <p class="mrgn-tp-md">After interacting with the “No” button, a text entry screen will replace the prompt.</p>
          <p>In the contact option, there is an expand/collapse pattern with the header “Need urgent help with a problem?
 Contact us”.
 When the expand/collapse pattern is opened, there is a customizable link to contact the service.</p>
          <p>After the expand/collapse pattern, there is a heading for “Please provide more details” followed by instructions to not include personal information: “You will not receive a reply.
 Don’t include personal information (telephone, email, SIN financial, medical, or work details.
 Maximum 300 characters.”
 There is a small text entry box followed by a button for “Submit”.</p>
        </details>